npflueger/npflueger.github.io/_teaching/252-22spring.md

     * [Exam](https://moodle.amherst.edu/pluginfile.php/912526/mod_resource/content/1/midterm1compact.pdf) / [Solutions](https://moodle.amherst.edu/pluginfile.php/912525/mod_resource/content/1/midterm1-soln.pdf)
     * Remember to make a one-page note-sheet (front and back)!
 Tables 2.2 and 2.3 from the textbook (summary of Diffie-Hellman and Elgamal) will be included in the exam packet, so you do not need to copy any of that information to your note sheet.
     * Coverage: anything discussed in class up to Friday 3/11.
 This includes the following textbook sections: 1.2, 1.3, 1.4, 1.5, 2.1, 2.2, 2.3, 2.4, 2.6, 2.7.
     * Some old exams, for review.
-Note that coverage and emphasis differs on these exams, and in particular the 2015 and 2016 exams are somewhat more difficult that ours is likely to be.
+Note that coverage and emphasis differ on these exams, and in particular the 2015 and 2016 exams are somewhat more difficult than ours is likely to be.
         * [2020 midterm 1](exams/midterm1-2020.pdf) / [Solutions](https://moodle.amherst.edu/pluginfile.php/911249/mod_resource/content/1/midterm1soln.pdf)
         * [2019 midterm 1](exams/midterm1-2019.pdf) / [Solutions](https://moodle.amherst.edu/pluginfile.php/911250/mod_resource/content/1/midterm1soln.pdf)
         * [2016 midterm 1](exams/midterm1-2016.pdf) / [Solutions](https://moodle.amherst.edu/pluginfile.php/911251/mod_resource/content/1/midterm1soln.pdf)